PADI Course Director

 Check his testimonials page, all written by his former students here.

-New PADI Course Directors who gained experience as IDCS Instructors by working with Camille during his IDC programs include; Craig Allery in Hong Kong, Ernst van der Poll in Costa Rica, Jean-François Joly in Canada, Chris Azab in Egypt, Richard Reardon, Kevin Black, Il-Do Kim and Paul Meredith in Thailand, Imad Khasfeh in United Arab Emirates and Lebanon, Christophe Condé in the Seychelles, Sue Gibbins in the Philippines, Sander Buis and Joeri van Hal in Indonesia and Allen Rivera who lives and works in South Korea.
+New PADI Course Directors who gained experience as IDCS Instructors by working with Camille during his IDC programs include; Craig Allery in Hong Kong, Ernst van der Poll in Costa Rica, Jean-François Joly in Canada, Chris Azab in Egypt, Richard Reardon, Kevin Black, Il-Do Kim, Paul Meredith and Ann Gammage in Thailand, Imad Khasfeh in United Arab Emirates and Lebanon, Christophe Condé in the Seychelles, Sue Gibbins in the Philippines, Sander Buis and Joeri van Hal in Indonesia and Allen Rivera who lives and works in South Korea.

 Aspiring and hopefully soon to be PADI Course Directors who trained with Camille, by either staffing or having completed their IDCS Instructor course, are applying each year for a spot in PADI's Course Director Training Courses.